Merkoba/Hue/configuration.md

 "iframes_enabled"
 >Whether embedded iframes are enabled.

-"anti_spam_max_limit"
->The bigger the number the more the anti-spam system tolerates.

-"anti_spam_ban_duration"
->How much time in minutes a user is banned from the system after being detected as a spammer by the automatic spam detection system.

-"anti_spam_check_delay"
->Checks connections every x ms to unban and reduce levels.

-"upload_spam_charge"
->The higher this number is, the slower it adds spam on file upload.

-"session_cookie_max_age"
->The amount of time a session cookie is valid.
-This cookie determines if a user needs to login again when entering.

-"encryption_cost"
->This is used for the password hashing.
-A cost of 12 are 4096 salt rounds.
-The more rounds, the more secure the hash is, but it takes longer to process.

 "max_url_length"
 >Url lengths beyond this are ignored by the system.
 This is to avoid triggering actions on urls that are likely wrong or meant as an attack.